As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

-My friend and I visited 7 cities in 22 days during the summer of 2015.
+My friend and I visited 7 cities in 22 days.
 Our first stop was Paris where we spent the first evening sipping beer up at the Sacré-Cœur staring across the city.
 I had recently quit my job and the feeling of freedom I experienced was the moment I realised how much I wanted to see more of the world.

 Which interrail pass?

 In order to take this route you’ll need to get a global pass, this allows travel within any of the 30 countries that accept interrail tickets.

 There is a specific 22 day interrail pass, however for this trip I would not recommend you use this as it allows continuous travel (i.e. you can travel every single day for 22 days).

 However, for this itinerary I’d recommend the 7 days within one month flexi pass which will save you over £100.

 See my ULTIMATE guide to choosing an interrail pass and planning your trip.

 Here is the main route we took through the 7 European cities – see below for full schedule details and photos of each destination.

 My very first stop was Paris and it really set the scene for a great trip.
 We spent the first evening swigging beers we had randomly acquired up at the Sacré-Cœur, taking in the stunning view across the French capital.